 By the way, if you’re still having your music instructors sort through administrative tasks, we have a better option for you.
-Our software solution allows your instructors to spend more time teaching and less time riffling through admin work.
+Our music school software solution allows your instructors to spend more time teaching and less time rifling through admin work.

-Our software includes so many functionalities that are beneficial to music schools, including:
+Our music school software includes so many functionalities that are beneficial to music schools, including:

 With our staff and client apps, the power is in your hands!
 The Elevate staff app gives you and your staff the ability to easily manage class schedules and send notifications to students from their phone.
 On the other hand, the Achieve client app (which is customizable to your music school branding), allows students to book lessons and make payments on their phones.

-With our software, you can easily check staff schedules, and send notifications when an appointment is booked or canceled.
+With our music school software, you can easily check staff schedules, and send notifications when an appointment is booked or cancelled.
 All of those details go back to an automated payroll report.

-Our software makes it easy to see how your music school is doing within any time frame you want to see.
+Our music school software makes it easy to see how your music school is doing within any time frame you want to see.